Destinations Greece Athens

 Must orderpour-over of the day

-One of Greece's most decorated specialty roasters — the Taloumis family business, which opened Athens's first specialty coffee shop in 2009, with head barista Stefanos Domatiotis taking the 2014 World Brewers Cup.
-Single-origin pour-overs, espresso pulled correctly, weekly rotating menu.
-The Athens specialty-coffee benchmark; multiple locations, the original is in the centre near Omonia.
+A Taloumis family roaster that opened Athens’s first specialty coffee shop in 2009; head barista Stefanos Domatiotis took the 2014 World Brewers Cup, which tells you the level.
+Single-origin pour-overs, espresso pulled correctly, a menu that rotates weekly.
+Several locations now, the original in the centre near Omonia.

 Specialty coffee benchmarkMultiple locationsBeans to take home

-InsiderSkip the freddo autopilot and order the pour-over of the day — they'll tell you the origin and why.
-Beans to take home are the move; this is a roaster first, café second.
+InsiderSkip the freddo autopilot and order the pour-over of the day; they’ll tell you the origin and why it’s on.
+Take a bag of beans home, because this is a roaster first and a café second.

 Ariston Bakery